Codeception/Codeception/docs/modules/Silex.md

 Module for testing Silex applications like you would regularly do with Silex\WebTestCase.
 This module uses Symfony2 Crawler and HttpKernel to emulate requests and get response.

-This module may be considered experimental and require feedback and pull requests from you )
+This module may be considered experimental and require feedback and pull requests from you.

 ## Status